shah-somil/blueboard/README.md

 For more information or to request a demo, reach out through our Contact Us section.

-## Contact Us

-For support or inquiries, contact us at:

-- Email: info@blueboard.com
-- Phone: +1 857 123 4567

-Join us in revolutionizing project management with Blue Board.

 ## Team Members

 - Charmy Darji - darji.c@northeastern.edu